Best Synology NAS Android Central 2022

-10. Synology DiskStation DS2419+: The Ultimate NAS
+10. Synology DiskStation DS2419+: The ultimate NAS

 Everything about the DiskStation DS2419+ is massive.
-You get 12 drive bays that can each hold a 16TB drive, totaling a gargantuan 192TB of storage.
+You get 12 drive bays that can hold a 16TB drive, totaling a gargantuan 192TB of storage.
 There's also the fact that you can add a 12-bay expansion unit like the DX1215 and double the storage to 384TB.

-The DS2419+ is overkill for streaming media, but it does come with all the features that DiskStation Manager has to offer.
+The DS2419+ is overkill for streaming media, but it does come with all the features that DiskStation Manager offers.
 You get a robust set of business-focused features and tools to back up all devices across a network automatically, and it runs virtual machines and Docker with ease.
 If you are interested in getting the DS2419+, you should look at the likes of the 16TB IronWolf Pro or the 14TB WD Gold to slot into the NAS enclosure.

 - Up to 192TB of total storage